 Continuing our commitment to community participation, we hosted a public meeting on July 8 at the Tule River Gymnasium to discuss the planned activities further.
-This meeting was promoted via social media on the TREDC Facebook page and two of the three Tule River Facebook pages, as well as in the Tule River News.
+This meeting was promoted via social media on the TREDC Facebook page and two of three Tule River Facebook pages, as well as in the Tule River News.
 Paper announcements were also displayed in the Tribal Administrative building.
-Additionally, a representative from the Tule River Indian Housing Authority distributed flyers door-to-door to every manufactured housing resident on the reservation.
+Additionally, a representative from the Tule River Indian Housing

+Authority distributed flyers door-to-door to every manufactured housing resident on the reservation.

 Letters of support from Tule County Supervisor Dennis Townsend, Porterville Chamber of Commerce, and the Tulare Chamber of Commerce further corroborate the collaborative nature of our engagement strategy.
-During the life of the grant, TREDC will maintain this level of meaningful engagement, planning and coordinating of preservation and rehabilitation activities for manufactured housing.
+During the life of the grant, TREDC will maintain this level of meaningful engagement, planning and coordinating preservation and rehabilitation activities for manufactured housing as outlined in our PRICE Application.

-Specific community feedback:
+Specific Community Feedback: